Coast-yfj/flutter-wonderous-app/tools/README.md

-This directory contains helper tools that are not compiled into the app.
+This directory contains helper tools that are not compiled into the app.121